semaphoreci/docs/language-go_5bdc5b272c7d3a01757abb91.md

 ## System Dependencies

-You have full `sudo` access if you need to install a system package.
+On each Semaphore 2.0 Virtual Machine, you have full `sudo` access in case you want to execute some commands with root privileges, which also includes installing a new system package.
+Here is an example:
-Here's an example:

 <pre><code class="language-yaml">
 blocks: